Almost exact recovery in noisy semi-supervised learning: Almost exact recovery using a continuous relaxation

-where $\tilde{\cL} = \alpha I_n - A_\tau + \lambda P_\cL$, $\Delta X := X - X^{MF}$ and $\Delta \tilde{\cL} := \tilde{\cL} - \E \tilde{\cL}$.
+where $\tilde{\cL} = - A_\tau + \lambda \cP - \gamma_* I_n$, $\Delta x := \hX - \bx$ and $\Delta \tilde{\cL} := \tilde{\cL} - \E \tilde{\cL}$.

-First, recall that a perturbation of a system of linear equations $ (A + \Delta A) (x + \Delta x) = b $ leads to the following sensitivity inequality (see e.g., \cite{horn_johnson_2012}):
+We recall that a perturbation of a system of linear equations $ (A + \Delta A) (x + \Delta x) = b $ leads to the following sensitivity inequality (see e.g., \cite[Section 5.8]{horn_johnson_2012}):

-where $||.||$ is a matrix norm associated to a vector norm $||.||$ (we use the same notations for simplicity) and $\kappa(A) := ||A^{-1}|| . ||A||$ is the condition number.
+where $\|.\|$ is the operator norm associated with a vector norm $\|.\|$ (we use the same notations for simplicity) and $\kappa(A) := \|A^{-1}\| \cdot \|A\|$ is the condition number.
 In our case, the above inequality can be rewritten as follows:

 employing the Euclidean vector norm and spectral operator norm.
 The spectral study of $\E \: \tilde{\cL}$ (see Corollary~\ref{cor:spectrum_Ltilde} in Appendix~\ref{appendix:rank_2}) gives: